Marketing Automation for Agencies: Tools & Tips

 Tag clients based on their purchase history

 Marketing automation works best when it’s able to segment your leads into different groups.
-One of the easiest ways to do this is to tag your clients once they’ve purchased a service.
+One of the easiest ways to do this is to tag your clients once they’ve purchased a service by using the data your white label invoicing software provides.

 Both SPP’s ActiveCampaign and MailChimp integration allows you to tag clients based on their purchase history.
 This allows you to send targeted email campaigns to those who bought (or haven’t bought) a specific service.